 - Insert the RJ-45 connector on one end of your Ethernet cable into an appropriate port.

-On SD-WAN 1000 appliance, the ports are available on the back panel and labeled as LAN1 and WAN1 for apA bridged port for LAN and WAN links, respectively.
+On SD-WAN 1000 appliance with Windows Server, the ports are available on the back panel and labeled as LAN1 and WAN1 for apA bridged port for LAN and WAN links, respectively.

-On SD-WAN 2000 appliance, the ports are available on the front panel.
-The ports on SD-WAN 2000 are labeled as 1/1 and 1/2 for the apA bridged port.
+On SD-WAN 2000 appliance with Windows Server, the ports are available on the front panel.
+The ports on SD-WAN 2000 with Windows are labeled as 1/1 and 1/2 for the apA bridged port.
 You can use 1/1 for LAN and 1/2 for WAN link.

 - Insert the RJ-45 connector on the other end into the target device, such as a router or switch.